What to do if you are underweight

 What does underweight mean?

-Being underweight means you are below the healthy weight range — the weight that research has shown you need to be if your body is to work properly.
-Being outside this range, whether overweight or underweight, can seriously affect your health.
+Being underweight means that your weight is below the healthy weight range — the weight that research has shown you need to be if your body is to work properly.
+Being outside this range, whether overweight or underweight, can affect your immunity, fertility, mental wellbeing and other aspects of health.

 What are the symptoms of being underweight?

-Some people who are underweight find they get sick all the time, or they feel very tired.
-That may be because they are not getting all the nutrients they need from their diet.
-They may also find their hair gets thinner or falls out, their skin gets very dry and their teeth are affected.
+If you are underweight you might find you get sick often, or feel very tired.
+That may be because you are not getting the right nutrients you need from your diet.
+You may also find your hair gets thinner or falls out, your skin gets very dry and your teeth are affected.

 Children who are underweight may not grow as expected for their age.